filecoin-project/devgrants/rfps/rfp-block-explorer.md

 - Mockups must include several of the features listed above in the Detailed Requirements and thoughtfully display these features in a visually compelling and logical way
 - Mockups must represent a functionally complete block explorer.
 Having drastic areas of missing functionality will not qualify as having completed the milestone.
 - Mockups must be visually compelling and demostrate that the final app will be easy to use.
+- The staging site must be hosted and running on your suggested front and back end systems.
+Site page structure and most UI elements are implemented, although some UI elements might be "placeholders" that are not necessarily "hooked in" or capturing real-time data from the Filecoin network yet

 **Acceptance criteria for milestone 2: Completed implementation of block explorer**:
 - Block explorer must display activity from the [Filecoin user devnet](https://github.com/filecoin-project/go-filecoin/wiki/Devnets#user).
 You can join the Filecoin community chat in order to ask more questions about how this should work, or poke around other products such as the [network stats dashboard](https://stats.kittyhawk.wtf).